pjtunstall/filler/README.md

 ./linux_game_engine -f maps/map01 -p1 solution/maximilian -p2 linux_robots/terminator
 ```

+... assuming you're on Linux.
+If on Apple silicon, you have the option to use `./m1_game_engine` and `m1_robots`.

 To run with the visualizer, exit docker (e.g. with Ctrl+D) and, on your host machine terminal, enter:

 ```sh
 ./linux_game_engine -f maps/map01 -p1 solution/maximilian -p2 linux_robots/terminator | ./visualizer
 ```

+(... or the m1 equivalent.)
 Optionally, you can specify a scale (size) for the visualizer window and/or a duration to wait after parsing and drawing each move.

 ```
 Usage: ... | ./visualizer [-s|--scale SCALE] [-d|--duration DURATION]